 After: Rigid to Cozy

 Splashes of color and curved textures make all the difference in this makeover.
 Flowing, complementary curtains address the rigidness of the boxy window and blinds.
 Two-tone green walls make the brown bedding appear less stark, while an added blanket lays on top of the bed for more warmth and comfort.
-At the foot of the bed poses as a grounding neutral.
+At the foot of the bed, a tan bench poses as a grounding neutral.

 Before: Finding Interest

 Neutrals can look fresh and exciting in a small bedroom makeover.
 However, this bedroom's clean lines and elegant furniture just missed the mark.
 With no real color to speak of, there's no accent to draw any attention or hold interest.
 See how these homeowners changed the look of their room without changing the color of the walls.

 After: Finding Interest